tharinrj/travel-destination-sharing-app/README.md

 Developed a full-stack web application where users can:

-Sign up & log in securely (JWT authentication)
+•	Sign up & log in securely

-Share travel destinations with an image, description, and location
+•	Share travel destinations with an image, description, and location

-View and explore posts shared by other users
+•	View and explore posts shared by other users

-Built with MongoDB, Express.js, React, Node.js, and Multer for image uploads
+•	Built with MongoDB, Express.js, React, Node.js, and Multer for image uploads